 Amanda Swain is the Principal Bassoonist of the Houston Grand Opera, and Second Bassoonist in the Houston Ballet.
 She received her BM at the University of Texas at Austin where she studied with Kristin Wolfe Jensen and her MM at Northwestern University where she studied with Christopher Millard.
 She was the Second Place winner in the 2012 Fernand Gillet-Hugo Fox Bassoon Competition.
 Amanda was the second bassoonist for the Round Rock Symphony and the Civic Orchestra of Chicago, and has substituted with thw Chicago Symphony Orchestra.
 She has played under world renowned conductors Leonard Slatkin, Jaap van Sweden, Xian Zhang, Esa Pekka Salonen, and others.
 She was a founding member of the Chicago-based contemporary ensemble The City of Tomorrow, who won the Gold Medal in the Senior Wind Division of the Fischoff Competition in 2011 .
 Other accomplishments include winning First Prize in the Meg Quigley Vivaldi Competition (2010), being a semi-finalist in the Heida Hermanns International Woodwind Competition (2007), and being selected as an alternate for the Gillet-Fox International Competition for Bassoon (2010).
 She grew up in Friendswood, Texas.

 Shih-Min Tang, born in Taiwan, resides in Austin, Texas where she maintains a large private studio.
-She is the second prize recipient in the 2017 “Golden Classical Music Award” International Competition and will perform in Carnegie Hall later this year.
+She is the second prize recipient in the 2017 “Golden Classical Music Award” International Competition and performed on the winners’ concert in Carnegie Hall in 2017.
 She has also received accolades at the Young Texas Artist Competition and the Asia Double Reed Association Competition.
-As an orchestral musician, Shih-Min has performed with the Austin Symphony Orchestra, Kingsville Orchestra, Monte Vista Orchestra and Lubbock Symphony Orchestra.
+As an orchestral musician, Shih-Min has performed with the Richardson Symphony, the Austin Symphony Orchestra, the Victoria (TX) Symphony, Kingsville Orchestra, Monte Vista Orchestra and Lubbock Symphony Orchestra.
 She has traveled as principal bassoonist with the New York Gilbert & Sullivan Players for their “Pirates of Penzance” Tour and the University of Texas Wind Ensemble for their 2014 World Tour.
 She also has traveled with Taipei National University of Art as principal bassoonist for the International Choral Kathaumixw.
 She has performed in the United States, United Kingdom, Taiwan, Japan, China, Thailand, Canada and Hong Kong.
 Shih-Min received her Doctor of Musical Arts in Bassoon Performance at The University of Texas at Austin in 2015 where she studied under the tutelage of Professor Kristin Wolfe Jensen and served as the bassoon teaching assistant.
 She received her MM from Indiana University where she studied with Kathleen McClean.

 Lecolion Washington, Jr. is the Associate Professor of Bassoon at the Rudi E. Scheidt School of Music at the University of Memphis and bassoonist of the Memphis Woodwind Quintet.
 He received a Bachelor of Music in Music Studies from the University of Texas at Austin and a Master of Music in Orchestral Performance from the Manhattan School of Music.
 He also did Artist Certificate studies at Southern Methodist University.
 His principal teachers were Kristin Wolfe Jensen, Frank Morelli, and Wilfred Roberts.
 As a chamber musician, Washington has performed with principal players from orchestras all over the world including the New York Philharmonic, the Minnesota Orchestra, the Mozarteum, the Leipzig Gewaundhaus, and the Orpheus Chamber Orchestra.
 He has performed with the New York Chamber Ensemble and the North Country Chamber Players (NH).
 In the summers, Washington serves on the faculty of the Stellenbosch International Chamber Music Festival in South Africa where he performs, coaches chamber music, and teaches master classes along with faculty from all over the world.
 Washington is also the founder and director of the PRIZM Chamber Music Festival, which occurs annually in Memphis.
 The PRIZM Festival creates intensive chamber music experiences for students and adult amateurs.
 As a soloist Washington has performed concertos with the Round Top Festival Orchestra, the Eroica Ensemble, and the Meadows Symphony Orchestra at Southern Methodist University among others.
 Professor Washington has given recitals and master classes at schools around the country including the Eastman School of Music, the University of Missouri-Kansas City Conservatory of Music, and the University of Texas at Austin.
 He gave a lecture-recital on music for bassoon by African-American composers at the 2007 National Association for the Study and Performance of African American Music Conference, and he has performed at International Double Reed Conferences in 2005 (Austin, TX), 2007 (Ithaca, NY), 2009 (Birmingham, UK), and 2010 (Norman, OK).
 Washington has attended the Texas Music Festival, the Cape May Music Festival, and the International Festival Institute at Round Top.
 In 2008 his first CD, Legacy: Works for Bassoon by African-American Composers, was released on the Albany Records label.
 The recording was met with rave reviews in several publications and websites including All Music Guide, The American Record Guide, and Fanfare Magazine.
 He has recently recorded the Eric Ewazen Concerto for Bassoon and Wind Ensemble with the University of Memphis Wind Ensemble.
 He currently serves as principal bassoon of the Eroica Ensemble in Memphis and performs regularly with the Memphis Symphony Orchestra and the IRIS Orchestra.
 He has served as guest principal bassoon with the Memphis Symphony, the Arkansas Symphony, the Sphinx Symphony Orchestra, and the Reno Philharmonic.
 Washington is a Fox artist and plays on a Fox 660 bassoon.